What's New in R 4.4 — R 4.4.0 (Puppy Cup) brings experimental

 This is marked experimental, so the behavior may change.
 It is also not a drop-in replacement for all recursive code—you need to structure functions with tail position in mind.
 Not every recursive function can be easily converted to use tail calls.

-Changes to NULL Handling
+Changes to NULL handling

 R 4.4 changes how certain operations handle NULL values, and some existing code may behave differently.